Table of Contents

 Again, it all comes down to what level of service is being provided for these set fees per your management agreement and how that fits with your needs.

 So, you know, kind of think of how hands-off do you wanna be?
-I have a lot of prospective owners and current owners that say, “Hey, look, I love having rent guarantee, I know I’m paying more in my management fee, but I can sleep at night knowing that if the tenant were to have something come up, I can still expect my rent to be paid to me, the owner, because, you know, I included rent guarantee in my management contract.”
+I have a lot of prospective owners and current owners that say, “Hey, look, I love having rent guarantee, I know I’m paying more in my management fee, but I can sleep at night knowing that if the resident were to have something come up, I can still expect my rent to be paid to me, the owner, because, you know, I included rent guarantee in my management contract.”

 And, again, look for what level of service you’re hoping for and have that communication or that conversation with the property manager.